-• Technical innovations - through its evidence-led interventions, prepared and implemented by MAWGs with program support, PHAMA Plus will identify and introduce technical innovations to address constraints affecting export supply chains and competitiveness of smallholder farming households and their packer and exporter business partners.
+- Technical innovations through its evidence-led interventions, prepared and implemented by MAWGs with program support, PHAMA Plus will identify and introduce technical innovations to address constraints affecting export supply chains and competitiveness of smallholder farming households and their packer and exporter business partners.
 These typically will relate to quality and productivity innovations including inputs, good agricultural practices, and post-harvest handling.
-Examples of technical innovations for introduced by PHAMA include better cocoa fermentation practices in Samoa; solar drying innovations for cocoa and coffee drying; better drying and roasting practices for coffee in PNG; HACCP-certified processing practices for food and cosmetic exports; and design innovations for handicrafts such as Pandanus hats in Vanuatu.

-• Institutional innovation - PHAMA Plus will also facilitate institutional innovation within priority innovations.
+Examples of technical innovations introduced by PHAMA include better cocoa fermentation practices in Samoa; solar drying innovations for cocoa and coffee drying; better drying and roasting practices for coffee in PNG; HACCP-certified processing practices for food and cosmetic exports; and design innovations for handicrafts such as Pandanus hats in Vanuatu. - Institutional innovation PHAMA Plus will also facilitate institutional innovation within priority innovations.
 Access to finance and good-practice regulation of export protocol compliance are anticipated to be high priorities for institutional innovation.
 This may entail changes in the roles of export market actors performing supporting functions or rules (Chart 12, page 11).
-For instance, independent verification authorities (IVAs) accredited to be an effective way of delivering good-practice regulation of protocol compliance to secure or maintain export market access.
+For instance, independent verification authorities (IVAs) accredited to national biosecurity agencies could be trialled in selected interventions where they are anticipated to be an effective way of delivering good-practice regulation of protocol compliance to secure or maintain export market access.
 Similarly, PHAMA Plus will facilitate intervention preparation and implementation to enable new ways of delivering export quality and productivity solutions through the private sector.
 For example, it is common for provision of technical and market information to farmers to be seen as a function of government.
 However, public sector extension services were consistently perceived as performing poorly in the Pacific - typically constrained by limited recurrent budget and insufficient skilled staff.
 Market systems development programs demonstrate that private sector business partners, such as exporters, processors and input suppliers, can be encouraged to incorporate technical advice into their routine supply-chain and marketing activities.
 This works because they have the resources, motivation and access to good practice agronomic information to do so sustainably.